 And it's all coming out.

-Cascading down an avalanche of stuff coming.
+An avalanche of stuff coming.

 Hey, this Mother's Day.

-Don't try and pull the wool over your mom's eyes, you know, getting a cheap last-minute gift.
+Don't try and pull the wool over your mom's eyes.

-Get ahead of the rush, 1-800 flowers.com, and they have their truly thoughtful and beautiful bouquets.
+And they have their truly thoughtful and beautiful bouquets.

 Don't settle for anything less than the biggest, brightest bouquets.

-1-800 Flowers has amazing offers on beautiful bouquets and arrangements starting at 2999, guaranteed to make all the moms in your life smile, and a great way to surprise people that you love.
+1-800 Flowers has amazing offers on beautiful bouquets and arrangements starting at $29.99, guaranteed to make all the moms in your life smile.

-Now, with an amazing selection of sweets and treats and bouquets, 1-800 flowers has everything you need.
+Now, with an amazing selection of sweets and treats and bouquets, 1-800 Flowers has everything you need.

 The perfect Mother's Day gift.

-You pick the delivery date, let 1800 flowers handle the rest.
+You pick the delivery date.

 Order today.